wheelerbrazeau/docs.erisindustries.com/tutorials/contractsdeploying.md

 cd idi
 ```

 Now you'll make a file in this directory.
-Let's assume that is called idi.sol and has the following contents
+There are multiple way to do this, however, perhaps the easiest is to enter in the following command cat>idi.sol then copy/paste the content listed below:

+Note: *Make sure you are on the line below the last line of content*; then cmnd+d/ctrl+d.
+You can test to see if the content was copied correctly by typing in cat idi.sol

 ```javascript
 contract IdisContractsFTW {